 These are only the basics of Ohio impaired driving offenses.
 These cases are very complicated and include many technical elements.
 It is important to contact an experienced defense attorney who can fully explain the charges.
-Further, it is important to have a drunk driving defense attorney who will explore potential defenses that may be available.
+Further, it is important to have a defense attorney familiar with defending drunk driving cases who will explore potential defenses that may be available.

 A charge of physical control of a vehicle while under the influence is a misdemeanor of the first degree and it is optional for the court to suspend a person’s driver’s license for a period not to exceed one year.

 At Funkhouser Law, we know that not everyone who is accused of physical control of vehicle while under the influence is guilty.
 As such, we work hard to accomplish the most favorable outcome for each of our clients.
-If you have been accused, please call Funkhouser Law for a free consultation with an experienced, peer-rated lawyer.
+If you have been accused of physical control, please call Funkhouser Law for a free consultation with an experienced, peer-rated lawyer.